What kind of protective gear do I need?

 Yes, Insurance is mandatory for participating in the race.
 The insurance should cover all medical emergencies including evacuation and repatriation to your home country.

-There are total 8 race stages which will be competed over two days.
+There is a total of 6 race stages that will be competed over two days.
 Each stages are approximately 1.4 to 2 km long in distance.

-The age limit is 16-21 years for Junior category (Parental consent is required for racers who has not turned 18 at the time of the race).
+The age limit is 13-21 years for the Junior category (Parental consent is required for racers who has not turned 18 at the time of the race).

 Prior race experience is preferred but not mandatory.
 Race sections do have chicken lines 🙂